 1. Where is Muir Wood Adolescent & Family Services located?

-Muir Wood’s residential teen rehab is located in Sonoma County, California, approximately 25 miles north of San Francisco.
+Muir Wood’s residential campuses are located in Sonoma County, California, approximately 30 miles north of San Francisco.
 The Muir Wood campus sits on ten acres of serene countryside surrounded by rolling hills.
-National and State parks such as the Pt.
-Reyes National Seashore and Muir Woods are nearby making the location of Muir Wood Adolescent & Family Services ideal and one of the most beautiful residential teen rehab centers in the U.S.
+National and State Parks such as the Pt.
+Reyes National Seashore and Muir Woods are nearby making the location ideal and one of the most beautiful residential campuses centers in the U.S.

 2. Is it possible to visit Muir Wood’s Residential Teen Rehab before I admit my teen?